CLICK HERE FOR THE NEW 'GARDEN OF EADEN’ WEBSITE AND SEED SHOP

 Garlic

-Garlic is perhaps the world's oldest known medicinal and culinary herb and again is packed with antioxidants that can not only help fend off cancer but also heart disease and the effects of aging.
+Garlic is perhaps the world's oldest known medicinal and culinary herb and again is packed with antioxidants that can not only help fend off cancer but also heart disease and the effects of ageing.
 The sulphur compounds that give garlic its pungent odour are thought to be responsible for its healing benefits as it boosts the immune system and can reduce development of some tumours.
 Eaten in its raw state it is believed to reduce the risk of many types of stomach cancers.
 Studies have shown that garlic keeps the heart healthy by lowering cholesterol levels, reducing blood pressure, fighting free radicals and keeping blood from clotting.
 Garlic also has potent anti-fungal properties and can help treat asthma and yeast infections.

 Grapes